puresmash/ez-schedule/README.md

 npm install
 ```

-Run the bellow scripts to package javascript and scss into assests.
+Run the bellow scripts to package javascript and scss into assets.

 ```sh
 # Production